How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 Get-Content $env:USERPROFILE\.ssh\id_ed25519.pub | Set-Clipboard

-Now add the key to GitHub:
+Now add it to GitHub:

 - Go to GitHub → Settings → SSH and GPG keys